The Pacific Southwest Region 5

 Purpose and Use of the Strategic Plan

-This Strategic Plan is an enduring document that provides the vision, principles, and frame of reference used to guide all Region 5 Fire, Fuels, and Aviation Management (FAM) actions, decisions, and behaviors.
+This Strategic Plan is an enduring document that provides the vision, principles, and frame of reference used to guide all Pacific Southwest Region Fire, Fuels, and Aviation Management (FAM) actions, decisions, and behaviors.
 It is dynamic and responsive to the mission of FAM in the Pacific Southwest Region.

 VISION FOCUS AREAS